 It makes for a more enjoyable shopping experience

-According to Entrepreneur, 53% of U.S. consumers say they feel very comfortable going back to shopping malls and physical stores in 2022.
+According to Entrepreneur, 53% of U.S. consumers say they feel very comfortable going back to shopping malls and physical stores.
 After two years away from regular in-store activities, consumers’ expectations will be high.
 This means that your brand standards concerning visual merchandising and displays need to be on point.

 When customers encounter exciting and engaging displays at a retailer, they’re far more likely to stay in the store for longer and have a favorable impression of the brand.
 Conversely, poorly-maintained, lackluster displays are going to push shoppers away from purchasing from you.